spdk/spdk/doc/jsonrpc.md

 Send NVMe command directly to NVMe controller or namespace.
 Parameters and responses encoded by base64 urlsafe need further processing.

-Notice: bdev_nvme_send_cmd requires user to guarentee the correctness of NVMe command itself, and also optional parameters.
+Notice: bdev_nvme_send_cmd requires user to guarantee the correctness of NVMe command itself, and also optional parameters.
 Illegal command contents or mismatching buffer size may result in unpredictable behavior.

 #### Parameters